ZimehrAbbasi/Evolution-simulation/README.md

 ## Acknowledgements

  - [Luke Garrigan](https://dev.to/lukegarrigan/genetic-algorithms-in-javascript-mc3)
-    This project is an extension of this project on genetic algorithms
+    Evolution-simulation is an extension of this project on genetic algorithms

 ## License